Best Maestro Brokers 2025

 Pros

-- XTB offers over 7,000 instruments, including CFDs on shares, indices, ETFs, raw materials, forex, crypto, real shares, real ETFs, share dealing, and investment plans, catering to both short-term traders and long-term investors.
+- XTB offers over 10,000 instruments including CFDs on shares, indices, ETFs, commodities, forex, cryptocurrencies, as well as real shares, real ETFs, share dealing, and recently, investment plans, serving both short-term traders and long-term investors.

 - Great customer support 24/5, including a live chat service.
 During tests, responses were typically provided in less than two minutes.